GhostgamesDHG/MineTopiaMod-1.20.X/README.md

 * Add all the blocks back ACTIVE
 * ~~Add all the Items back~~
 * Add functionallity PARTLY ACTIVE
-* Add all the recipes
+* Add all the recipes PARTLY ACTIVE
 * Add all the loot tables
 * ~~Add all the textures~~
 * ~~Add all the commands~~